 Please refer to the OLSG website for up-to-date information: https://www.ontario.ca/page/ontario-learn-and-stay-grant

 Note: If you received funding in your first academic year, you must continue applying to the program for every following academic year you wish to receive the grant.
+If you do not wish to continue with the OLSG, contact the Financial Aid office for further directions.

 You will get the full Service Commitment Agreement when you apply for the grant.